PHP Include And Post Exploitation

 We can do it using one of the following methods:

-• take any PDF and add our PHP payload;
+• Take any PDF and add our PHP payload.

-• create a PHP file that looks like a PDF and will bypass the content-type check.
+• Create a PHP file that looks like a PDF and will bypass the Content-Type check.

-The first method is likely to create some issues depending on the file content (because of some characters not correctly supported during inclusion) and may not work.
+The first method is likely to create some issues depending on the file's content (because of some characters not correctly supported during inclusion) and may not work.
 The second method is safer that's why we are going to use it.

 If you open a PDF file, you can see that the first line looks like: